mtahafarooq/mtahafarooq.github.io/aboutme.md

 #### Achievements/Tasks

-* Revamped overall UI and simplified an overly-complex interface while preserving all functionalities.
+* Revamped overall UI and simplified an overly-complex interface while preserving all functionalities
-* Collaborated with other team members to develop a fully automated CI/CD pipeline resulting in reduced deployment time.
+* Collaborated with other team members to develop a fully automated CI/CD pipeline resulting in reduced deployment time
-* Implemented Lazy Loading strategy to decrease time to first paint.
+* Implemented Lazy Loading strategy to decrease time to first paint
-* Packaged and supported the deployments of releases.
+* Packaged and supported the deployments of releases
-* Contributed new feature modules for Inventory and Checks management.
+* Contributed new feature modules for Inventory and Checks management

 #### Tools & Technologies
 Angular | Spring MVC | Hibernate | Visual Studio Code | Intellij IDEA | Basecamp | CI/CD